What is interstitial cystitis?

 - Urine culture and cytology.
 Collecting and checking urine for white blood cells and bacteria.
 Also, if present, what kind of bacteria there are in the urine.

 - Cystoscopy.
-A thin, flexible tube and viewing device, is put in through the urethra to examine the bladder and other parts of the urinary tract.
-This checks for structural changes or blockages.
+A thin, flexible tube and viewing device is put in through the urethra.
+It examines the bladder and other parts of the urinary tract.
+This test checks for structural changes or blockages.

 - Bladder wall biopsy.
-A test in which tissue samples are removed from the bladder (with a needle or during surgery) and checked under a microscope to see if cancer or other abnormal cells are present.
+Tissue samples are removed from the bladder (with a needle or during surgery).
+They are checked under a microscope to see if cancer or other abnormal cells are present.

 - Lab exam of prostate secretions (in men).
-This is done to look for inflammation and/or infection of the prostate.
+This is done to look for prostate inflammation or infection.